Skip To Content

 • Bleeding: Bleeding gums while brushing or flossing can be an indication of a receding gum line.

-Gum recession is incredibly common among adults, creating a sense of normalcy among sufferers.
-The truth is, gum recession is not a normal part of the aging process.
-Instead, gum recession can be a symptom of a more serious oral health concern.
+Gum recession is widespread among adults, creating a sense of normalcy among sufferers.
+The truth is, gum recession isn’t a normal part of the aging process.
+Instead, it can be a symptom of a more serious oral health concern.

-An experienced dentist can identify the cause of your gum recession and follow the proper protocol for treating it.
-The attentive doctors at 209 NYC Dental have seen cases of receding gum lines in people of all ages and conditions.
+An experienced dentist can identify the causes of gum recession and follow the proper protocol for treating it.
+The attentive doctors at 209 NYC Dental have seen cases of receding gums in people of all ages and conditions.
 Call us today at 212-355-2290 so that we can develop a treatment plan for you.

 What Is Periodontal Disease?